andrew/ultimate-awesome/README.md

 - [awesome-kafka](https://github.com/nayekabhishek1/awesome-kafka) - A curated list about Apache Kafka.
 - [awesome-bqn](https://github.com/pellertson/awesome-bqn) - A list of awesome libraries for BQN.
 - [awesome-hacker-news](https://github.com/phil-r/awesome-hacker-news) - :newspaper: More awesome hacker news!.
+- [awesome-asv-antispoofing](https://github.com/PHJhjpeng1992/awesome-asv-antispoofing) - This is a curated list of awesome ASV(Automatic Speaker Verification) Anti-Spoofing papers, libraries, datasets, and other resources.
 - [awesome-biochem-ai](https://github.com/ratthachat/awesome-biochem-ai) - Curated list on Deep Transformers Applications on Biology and Chemistry.
 - [awesome-blazingly-fast](https://github.com/raygervais/awesome-blazingly-fast) - A (satire) awesome list which lists all projects which are described as `blazingly fast`.
 - [awesome-blackfriday](https://github.com/smayzes/awesome-blackfriday) - A curated list of amazingly awesome technical Black Friday deals.